samwhelp/river-kwm/README.md

 You can use `-Dconfig` to specify custom config file path, `-Doptimize` to specify build mode.

+## configuration

+`cp config.def.zig config.zig` to create your own config file, and make custom modifications in `config.zig`.

 ## Thanks to these reference project

 - https://github.com/riverwm/river - River Wayland compositor